MonkWho/pfatt/README.md

 If you have valid certs that have been extracted from an authorized residential gateway device, you can utilize the native wpa_supplicant client in pfSense to perform 802.1X EAP-TLS authentication.

 Note that EAP-TLS authentication authorizes the device, not the subscriber.
-Meaning, any authorized device (BGW210) can be used to authorize the link.
+Meaning, any authorized device (e.g., BGW210) can be used to authorize the link.
 It does not have to match the residential gateway assigned to your account.
 For example, a BGW210 purchased of eBay can authorize the link.
 The subscriber's service is authorized separately (probably by the DHCP MAC and/or ONT serial number).

 In supplicant mode, the residential gateway can be permanently disconnected.
 We will use netgraph to tag our traffic with VLAN0 and spoof the MAC address from the residential gateway.